utdata/icj-class/static-apps/static-03-loops.md

 ![index content block](../images/static-index-content.png)

-We're going to update our index page to look more like blog landing page, and we'll use a Nunjucks loop of data to create links to our Ship's Log entries.
+We're going to update our index page to look more like a blog index page, and we'll use a Nunjucks loop and data to create a series of links to our Ship's Log entries.

 Open up the `src/njk/index.njk` and take a look at it.

-- The first line _extends_ the "base" layout.
-This is fine, since this is the only page we'll have like this.
+- The first line `{% extends '_layouts/base.njk' %}` _extends_ the "base" layout.
+This gives us all the header, footer, etc for the page, but allows us to insert content into the reserved _blocks_.
-- The next bit is _block page\_title_, which allows us to replace the default title, which we should do.
+- The next bit `{% block page_title %}` is _block_ that allows us to replace the default title, which we should do.
 Update the contents of that block with "The Ship's Log".
+When this page is built, the text "The Ship's Log" will replace the text "Default title" in the base template.
-- Next we have _block description_, which is the search description for the site, which allows us to set up a search description unique to this page.
+- Next we have `{% block page_description %}` which is a _block_ for a unique search description for this page.
 Update that with "A daily blog from Capt.
 Crit McGillicutty."
+This updates the meta description on the base template.
-- Next, we have the _block content_, which is the guts of our page.
+- Next, we have `{% block content %}`, which is the guts of our page.
 It sets up a container div to give margins for all our content.
 Inside that is headline and a row and column for content, etc. This is standard Bootstrap rows and columns.

 As you get further into the code there is a bit about `data.books`, which prints out a series of books from a data file: